Hidden damage of using the wrong funnel

 • Breakdown of the protective oil film

-Different oils are designed differently.
-When incompatible additives meet, they can neutralise each other - again leaving you with oil that no longer protects.
+Different lubricants are engineered differently.
+When incompatible additives meet, they can neutralise each other, leaving the machine effectively running on degraded oil.

-The most reliable solution for manual oil transfer is using sealed spout containers.
+The most reliable solution for manual oil handling is the use of cans with spout lids:

 OilSafe drums and lids

-2. Immediately wipe funnels after use with a lint-free cloth.
+2. Wipe funnels immediately after use with lint-free cloths

-3. Store each funnel in a sealed bag in a designated location.
+3. Store each funnel in a sealed bag in a dedicated location

 The industry lesson

-Because in machinery lubrication, how you add oil is just as important as which oil you choose.
+Because in machinery lubrication, how you add oil matters just as much as which oil you choose.

 “The wrong funnel can undo everything your lubricant was designed to protect.”